 The Results Screen shows you a list of items with basic information--click on a title to get a more detailed overview of the item you’ve selected.
 This detailed view gives you much more information about the item.
 You can see where the item is located and ways to email or print the record as well as how to cite.
 You may also see an abstract for the item or a table of contents if available.

 You can Refine Your Results by using the menu on the left.
-If you only want a physical copy of the book pick “library holdings” or if you want an electronic copy of a book, choose e-book.
+For instance, if you want a physical copy of a book, you can choose "Held by library" under Show Only.
+If you want a digital or e-book copy, choose "Available online."

-If Full-Text Content is available, you can get the full-text by clicking on the item title or the "available online" link.
+If Full-Text Content is available, you can get the full-text by clicking on the item title or the "available online" link underneath the description.

 You can add Boolean Operators (AND, OR, NOT) into the Simple Search (the default search box) by adding them in all caps.